Guidelines for Reviewers

 Selection of the review team

-To ensure the high-quality and the objectivity of the review, the two reviewers associated to each proposal are selected based on the following principles: they are specialists in the field of the submitted article, and they are from different countries of origin so to support an international perspective.
+To ensure the high-quality and the objectivity of the review, at least two reviewers associated to each proposal are selected based on the following principles: they are specialists in the field of the submitted article, and they are from different countries of origin so to support an international perspective.

 Contribution to editorial decisions